 - Award companies that have a lower carbon footprint by purchasing their products

-- Let government know you care about the earth
+- Let the government know you care about the earth!!!

 I have learned a lot about climate change and hope to have sparked some curiosity in you.
 I hope with the information provided you will see the dire needs to address climate change.
 The issue of climate change may not be an easy fix but we as a world; need to unite and start making changes to leave our future generations to be proud of the earth.
 Finally, I leave you with this video that takes home the message that climate change will affect everyone and together we are more than scientists.